-Perhaps you're interested in therapy, but have a few questions or concerns…
+Perhaps you are interested in therapy for couples, but you still have a few questions and concerns…

-We’ve done couples therapy before, and it didn’t work.
+We’ve attended couples therapy before, and it didn’t work.
 How will this be any different?

 Just because your past relationship therapy experience was ineffective does not mean that all other therapy options will be the same.
 It’s possible that either you or your partner wasn’t ready before, or perhaps your previous therapist was not the right fit for the two of you.

 My approach to therapy is to work collaboratively with the couples who come to me for help.
 I will structure our work to best fit you and your partner’s concerns and needs.
 Commit to just one session and see if you leave with a greater sense of hope and a clearer roadmap to discovering mutual connection, respect, and caring.

 What if my partner refuses to come with me?